twilio-professional-services/flex-project-template/docs/docs/feature-library/dispositions.md

         },
 ```

-If you provide both a global `multi_select_group` and a `multi_select_group` per queueSid, both will be rendered on the form.

-> **Note**
+### Notes ###

-> If both global and per-queue dispositions are configured, the agent will be see a combined list.
+* If both global and per-queue `dispositions` are configured, the agent will be see a combined list.
-> If present, the per-queue `require_disposition` setting will override the higher-level `require_dispositions` setting.
+* If present, the per-queue `require_disposition` setting will override the higher-level `require_dispositions` setting.
+* If no dispositions are configured, and notes are not enabled, the dispositions tab will not be added.
-> The `required` property is optional for the Text and Select attributes.
+* The `required` property is optional for the `text_attributes` and `select_attributes`.
 When provided with `required: true`, the Disposition form will enforce that the user enters or selects a value.
+* You can use a Select Attribute with options Yes and No to implement a boolean type field.
+* If you provide both a global `multi_select_group` and a `multi_select_group` per queue, both will be rendered on the form (if the queue name matches for the task).
-Once your updated flex-config is deployed, the feature is enabled and ready to use.
+* Once your updated flex-config is deployed, the feature is enabled and ready to use.

-# how does it work?
+## How does it work?

 This feature adds a disposition tab to `TaskCanvasTabs`.
 When the task enters the wrapping state, the disposition tab is automatically selected.
 The user's selected disposition and/or notes are stored in state.
 When the Complete Task button is pressed, the selected values are read from state and written to task attributes.
 The disposition is stored in the `conversations.outcome` attribute, and notes are stored in the `conversations.content` attribute.
 Additional custom attributes are stored based on the configured [conversations attribute](https://www.twilio.com/docs/flex/developer/insights/enhance-integration) for each one.
-You can use a Select Attribute with options Yes and No to implement a boolean type field.
+In addition to `conversation_attribute_2` through 10, there are other pre-defined attributes available in the [Insights Data Model](https://www.twilio.com/docs/flex/end-user-guide/insights/data-model) such as `initiative`, `initiated_by` and `campaign` that can be leveraged to capture wrap-up data elements.

 If `require_disposition` is enabled, and there are dispositions configured, the agent will not be allowed to complete the task until one is selected.
 When used in combination with the `agent-automation` feature's auto-wrap-up feature, the disposition requirement takes precedence and prevents auto-wrap-up.

-If no dispositions are configured, and notes are not enabled, the dispositions tab will not be added.